gvwilson/thirdbit/_posts/2018/03/2018-03-20-goodbye-jeff.md

 but he moved to Ottawa to start university the same year I went there for my first job, and meeting each other again as adults, we discovered that we liked each other.
-I remember arguing about the meaning of art, and going to see *Stop Making Sense* half a dozen times, and crashing on his couch in later years whenever I came back to Canada.
+I remember arguing about the nature of beauty, and going to see *Stop Making Sense* half a dozen times, and crashing on his couch in later years whenever I came back to Canada.
 I remember meeting the woman he married for the first time,